chiragshiva99/DDW_2d_bonus/README.md

 You should see `application.py` in this root folder.

 #### Vocareum
 If you use Vocareum terminal to run your Flask application, you can do so by running the `runflaskvoc.sh` script.
-Before running this script, make sure the `voc=True` is set true in the following line inside `mp_sort/app/__init__.py`.
+Before running this script, make sure the `voc=True` is set true in the following line inside `DDW_2d_bonus/app/__init__.py`.

 ```python
 # set voc=False if you run on local computer
 application.wsgi_app = PrefixMiddleware(application.wsgi_app, voc=True)
 ```

-Now, make sure you are inside the `mp_sort` folder  by using the `pwd` command.
+Now, make sure you are inside the `DDW_2d_bonus` folder  by using the `pwd` command.

 ```shell
 > pwd